rails/rails/guides/source/action_view_overview.md

 #### Naming Partials

-To render a partial as part of a view, you use the +render+ method within the view:
+To render a partial as part of a view, you use the `render` method within the view:

 ```ruby
 <%= render "menu" %>
 ```

-This will render a file named +_menu.html.erb+ at that point within the view is being rendered.
+This will render a file named `_menu.html.erb` at that point within the view is being rendered.
 Note the leading underscore character: partials are named with a leading underscore to distinguish them from regular views, even though they are referred to without the underscore.
 This holds true even when you're pulling in a partial from another folder:

 ```ruby
 <%= render "shared/menu" %>
 ```

-That code will pull in the partial from +app/views/shared/_menu.html.erb+.
+That code will pull in the partial from `app/views/shared/_menu.html.erb`.

 #### Using Partials to simplify Views